My Blog.

 Table Management

-Create dummy test data
+Create stored procedure to generate dummy data

 DELIMITER $$